Leotomas/dotfiles-that-fly/Readme.md

 - dbeaver
 - vscode
 - sublime text (almost useless with wsltty copy/paste buffer support)
-- clover
 - cmder (for tabbed powershell only)

 ### WSLTTY

-InputMono is a decent font to use on Windows.
+Iosevka Term is a decent font to use on Windows.
 Easy access to wsltty config directory (in %appdata% on windows).
 ```bash
 ln -s /mnt/c/Users/Leo/AppData/Roaming/wsltty/ wsltty_dir